MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

     :::image type="content" source="media/migrate-portal-config/delete-portal.png" alt-text="Delete portal app.":::

-1. [Transfer](#transfer-portal-metadata) the site metadata from the source environment using the Power Platform CLI or the Configuration Migration Tool.
+1. [Transfer](#transfer-website-metadata) the site metadata from the source environment using the Power Platform CLI or the Configuration Migration Tool.

-1. On the target environment, using Power Apps, provision a new website using the existing portal website option.
+1. On the target environment, using Power Apps, provision a new website using the existing website option.
 This process will configure a website using the site configuration you transferred from the source environment.

     :::image type="content" source="media/migrate-portal-config/provision-portal.png" alt-text="Provision new portal.":::

     > [!NOTE]
     > The ability to create a site using the existing website option is only currently available in Power Apps.

-1. The portal updates from the source environment should be reflected in this new target environment.
-Going forward, you should be able to transfer configuration from your source to target environments by transferring the portal configuration data.
+1. The website updates from the source environment should be reflected in this new target environment.
+Going forward, you should be able to transfer configuration from your source to target environments by transferring the website configuration data.

 ## Transfer website metadata